FrioNode/luna_connect/README.md

-# Knight Bot Session Generator
+# Luna Bot Session Generator

 A minimal service to generate and store WhatsApp pairing sessions and expose a session status endpoint.